 Pai is a small countryside town in the Mae Hong Son province of Northern Thailand.
-I spent 3 days exploring the Mae Hong Son province and have created the Ultimate Guide for 10 Awesome Things To Do In Pai including viewpoints, waterfalls, hot springs and more!
+I spent 3 days exploring Pai and have put together the Ultimate Guide for 10 Awesome Things To Do In Pai including viewpoints, waterfalls, hot springs and more!

 10 AWESOME THINGS TO DO IN PAI